lizardsystem/lizard-ui/README.txt

   # but we want to test django_compressor's compressing which
   # needs a media url and root and so.

-  # Set COMPRESS to True if you want to test compression when
-  # DEBUG == True.
-(By default, COMPRESS is the opposite of
-  # DEBUG).
-  COMPRESS = False

   # SETTINGS_DIR allows media paths and so to be relative to
   # this settings file instead of hardcoded to
   # c:\only\on\my\computer.